Klipper3d/klipper/docs/Config_Reference.md

 #   The axis this extra carriage is on (either x or y).
 This parameter
 #   must be provided.
 #safe_distance:
-#   The minimum distance (in mm) to maintain between the dual and the primary
+#   The minimum distance (in mm) to enforce between the dual and the primary
 #   carriages.
 If a G-Code command is executed that will bring the carriages
 #   closer than the specified limit, such a command will be rejected with an
 #   error.
 If safe_distance is not provided, it will be inferred from